vickneee/mountour/README.md

 # mountours

-A fictional travel agency's landing page was made using HTML, CSS, SCSS and JavaScript.
+A fictional travel agency's landing page was made using HTML, CSS, SCSS, and JavaScript.
+Responsive.

 ## deployment